Helping Students Reach Their Full Potential

 Annual gifts allow us to welcome a growing number of students with great potential but limited means by awarding them scholarships.
 Thanks to our generous donors, we awarded more than 8,500 student scholarships last year.
 In that same year, 100 percent of our full-time undergraduates received some form of financial aid.

 As a member of the President’s Circle, you’ll receive a special thank you gift and a subscription to President Troy D. VanAken’s newsletter, Inner Circle.
-You’ll also receive exclusive invitations to special College events, including:
+You’ll also receive exclusive invitations to special University events, including:

 - The Founders Recognition Dinner